bostontrader/engcore/README.md

 ## What you need to know

 **engcore** is written using ES2015.
 It uses tape for testing.
 In order to run the test you may want to use babel-node.
 This comes from the babel-cli package.
+We use coveralls for test coverage analysis.

 **engcore** is meant to be a library.
 The only thing we execute in this package is the test.  **npm test** does that.